Bysshopp History, Family Crest & Coats of Arms

 Early History of the Bysshopp family

 This web page shows only a small excerpt of our Bysshopp research.
 Another 182 words (13 lines of text) covering the years 1400, 1426, 1551, 1610, 1624, 1627, 1628, 1676, 1684, 1786, 1855, 1554, 1624, 1601, 1554, 1612, 1675, 1661, 1611, 1691, 1665, 1737, 1682, 1692, 1625, 1691, 1634, 1681, 1683, 1632, 1692, 1692, 1660, 1687 and 1679 are included under the topic Early Bysshopp History in all our PDF Extended History products and printed products wherever possible.

 Bysshopp Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Bysshopp family name include Bishop, Bisshop, Bisshope, Bishope, Bishoppe and many more.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Bysshopp family name include Bishop, Bisshop, Bisshope, Bishope, Bishoppe, Bischoppe and many more.

 Early Notables of the Bysshopp family (pre 1700)